 QR Codes, or quick response codes, are a type of bar code where different kinds of data, such as website URLs or numbers, are coded.
-It is specifically used for compact encoding of specific data, which can be quickly read by devices.
-We use QR Codes for Lost and Found but they can be useful in a bunch of ways.
+They’re specifically used for compact encoding of specific data, which can be quickly read by devices.

-Additionally, many of the common apps you use have adopted versions of QR Codes to help increase sharing, following, or looking up information within apps.
+Additionally, many common applications have adopted versions of QR Codes to help increase sharing, following, or looking up information within apps.
 For example:

 How to scan QR codes:

 Nowadays its super easy.
 Most phone operating systems (or OS) decode QR codes from the camera application by default.
 So the iPhone instructions are a little short: